 Younger children (6-7) will focus on the personal details of her childhood and family.
 Older children (8-9) will better grasp the significance of her political milestones and the concept of breaking barriers.

-Unlike broader collections of biographies, this deep dive focuses on the intersection of Kamala's dual heritage (Indian and Jamaican) and how that specific cultural blend fueled her unique perspective on justice.
+Unlike broader collections of biographies, this deep dive explores how Kamala's background and experiences shaped her perspective on justice. """

 This biography tracks Kamala Harris's life from her birth in Oakland, California, to her historic inauguration.
 It highlights her parents' involvement in the Civil Rights Movement, her time at Howard University, her career as a prosecutor, and her rise through the ranks of American government.